mareyam0/Regional-Thoughts/README.md

 1. Firstly, to get the geo-tagged tweets, the user need some keys provided by twitter (see "config.ini" file);
 2. We used twitter API to get the tweets we need ("twitter_api.py" file);
 3. we proceeded by cleaning the data (organised in a DataFrame) and convert it to a GeoDataFrame (with the geometry column);
-4. we used **"KeyBert"** as a library for Natural Language Processing in Python to extract keywords from tweets and store them in the column "keywords";
+4. we used **"KeyBert/Yake"** as a library for Natural Language Processing in Python to extract keywords from tweets and store them in the column "keywords";
 5. we proceeded then by a sentimental analysis: we calculated the subjectivity and the polarity of tweets using **"textblob"** library in python and according to the resulting values we filtred the tweets by "positive", "negative" and "neutral";
 6. we did some analysis to understand the results
 7. we have established a connection with a spatial database under **PostgreSQL**;